 With all of this said, the healthiest solution to adding that little bit of mystery to your costume is to dress yourself up with some glasses.
 Geek chic, bold and statement making glasses are a great accessory to any costume.
 Styles varying from cat eye to round to bling will add funk, flare, charisma, attitude and overall character to your Halloween identity.
 This fun alternative also allows proper oxygen transmission to your eyes and reduces your risk of infection, corneal abrasions or ulcers.

-Alexis Chimens, ABOC works at Bond Eye Associates as an Optician and has her American Board of Opticianry Certification.
-She helps patients choose the best lenses and frames to fit their lifestyle.
-Plus she teaches patients about contact lens placement, usage and cleaning.
-Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 37 years.
+Please call Bond Eye Associates to schedule your yearly health vision exam with confidence knowing that they have been a trusted, locally owned, medical practice for over 40 years.
 They are accepting new patients in both of their locations: Peoria and Pekin, IL.
 Please call 309-692-2020 to schedule an appointment or click here to request an appointment.